 .png)

-Meanwhile, information volume is expanding faster than teams can process: more market commentary, more regulatory documentation, more operational messages, more fundamentals from more sources.
-The challenge is not access to data, but the ability to synthesise it quickly and consistently.
+Meanwhile, information volume is expanding faster than teams can process it.
+Teams work with more market commentary, more regulatory documentation, more operational messages, and more fundamentals from more sources.
+The operational pressure comes from the need to synthesize growing volumes of information quickly and consistently across teams and workflows.

 This is why Generative AI has entered the conversation.
-It is not a replacement for expertise – rather, it excels at filtering noise, reorganising unstructured content, and accelerating synthesis at a pace humans cannot match manually.
+Its role sits in the workflow around expertise: filtering noise, reorganizing unstructured content, and accelerating synthesis across large volumes of material.
 Used responsibly, GenAI reduces cognitive load and helps teams reach clarity sooner.

-To understand where GenAI brings real, practical value, we must first examine where unstructured information creates friction long before and long after a trade is executed.
+To understand where GenAI brings practical value, it helps to look first at the parts of physical trading where unstructured information creates the most friction before and after execution.

 Physical commodity trading involves far more than discovering a price and executing a position.
 Daily work unfolds in an ecosystem dominated by unstructured communication: emails, PDFs, shipping notices, document amendments, operational alerts, and internal commentary.
 These inputs are accurate but fragmented, inconsistent, and ever-growing.

-A single cargo can involve dozens of email threads: nominations, ETA updates, diversions, laycan adjustments, credit checks, quality clarifications.
-Each stakeholder (traders, schedulers, operators, risk) often sees only part of the full picture.
+A single cargo can involve dozens of email threads covering nominations, ETA updates, diversions, laycan adjustments, credit checks, and quality clarifications.
+Each stakeholder, whether in trading, scheduling, operations, or risk, often sees only part of the full picture.

-This is exactly where GenAI provides the earliest value: in the pre-trade phase, where teams process the highest volume of unstructured information before any trade is placed.
+These bottlenecks tend to be most visible in the pre-trade phase, where teams process the highest volume of unstructured information before any trade is placed.
+This is also where GenAI usually begins to deliver value earliest.

 Before a trade is executed, teams face a practical challenge: identifying what matters, and doing so quickly.
-Pre-trade is the moment of highest information pressure; clarity is far more valuable than completeness.
+Pre-trade is the moment of highest information pressure, where clarity becomes more valuable as the volume of incoming material rises.

 Once pre-trade clarity is established, the focus shifts from market interpretation to real-time action.
-Execution requires fast decisions rooted in a reliable context.
-Traders navigate price moves, operational constraints, counterparty behaviour, and shifting spreads, often under time pressure.
+Execution requires fast decisions rooted in reliable context.
+Traders navigate price moves, operational constraints, counterparty behavior, and shifting spreads, often under time pressure.

 Execution relies on speed, but speed without context increases risk.
 GenAI reduces the cognitive effort required to assemble fragmented information, enabling experts to focus on judgment, pricing, and timing.

 Once a trade is executed, attention shifts from markets to movement – vessels, storage, documentation, and settlement.
-Post-trade work is driven by coordination and verification, not price formation.
+Post-trade work centers on coordination, verification, and the reliable handling of operational detail after execution.

 It is also the phase that generates the largest volume of unstructured text: nominations, confirmations, shipping documents, operational alerts, and settlement statements.